Importance: Value

 Some theorists treat the terms "important" and "valuable" as synonyms.
 This way of speaking works in various cases but is not generally accepted.
 Importance is a more complex concept since it depends not just on the value itself but also on the domain of evaluation and on the counterfactual comparison to what would have been the case otherwise.
 So in this regard, it has been argued that there are cases of valuable activities without importance and maybe even of important activities without value.
 According to Robert Nozick, the game of chess is an example of value without importance.
 It has value because of its beautiful and intriguing structures even though it is not important since it does not have a significant impact beyond itself.
 Chess differs in this aspect from mathematics: both activities have occupied some of the brightest minds but only the insights discovered in mathematical inquiry have had important implications beyond themselves in the form of scientific and technological developments.
 This distinction is also central to Nozick's thought experiment of the experience machine.
 This machine is similar to the Matrix in the Matrix movies.
 It provides a permanent simulated reality and can offer its subjects a life filled with joy and well-being.
 Such a life is full of value but lacks any wider importance, which is why Nozick recommends against entering this fictional device.
-Despite the fact that the two can come apart, ideally they manifest together as a life that has both importance and value.
+Although the two can come apart, ideally they manifest together as a life that has both importance and value.